In a world first, El Salvador makes bitcoin legal tender | Business

 Bukele has touted the use of bitcoin for its potential to help Salvadorans living abroad to send remittances back home, while saying the U.S. dollar will also continue as legal tender.
 "It will bring financial inclusion, investment, tourism, innovation and economic development for our country," Bukele said in a tweet shortly before the vote in Congress, which is controlled by his party and allies.

-REMITTANCES Emerging economies - where bank penetration is much lower than in developed countries and reliance on money transfers from abroad much higher - have been at the forefront of the cryptocurrency bonanza.
+Emerging economies - where bank penetration is much lower than in developed countries and reliance on money transfers from abroad much higher - have quickly warmed to cryptocurrencies.
+Outside the United States, countries with the highest crypto production and trading volumes are all developing nations, according to BofA, including China, Colombia and India.

-Outside the U.S., countries with the highest trading volumes and mining activity are all developing nations, according to BofA, including China, Colombia, India, Kazakhstan, Kenya, Nigeria, South Africa, Ukraine and Vietnam.
-But the use of digital currencies can also pose risks for dollarized economies, such as El Salvador, the bank added.
+But that has worried financial regulators and policymakers, who warn bitcoin facilitates money laundering and other illicit uses.
+Still, its use for remittances is patchy.
+Converting local currencies to and from bitcoin often relies on informal brokers, while trading often demands technical knowledge.

-Still, the cryptocurrency's use for remittances globally is patchy.
-Converting local currencies to and from bitcoin often relies on informal brokers.
-Prices are volatile, and buying and selling is a complex process that demands technical knowledge.
-El Salvador will "promote the necessary training and mechanisms so that the population can access bitcoin transactions," according to the law.
+Bukele says some 70% of people in El Salvador lack access to traditional financial services.
+El Salvador will promote training and mechanisms to allow access to bitcoin transactions, the law said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)